galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/cli_tutorial.md

 Here, we're requiring that each term satisfy the following conditions:

--   Evidenced by at least 2 peptides in at least 1 sample of each group
+-   Evidenced by at least 1 peptide in at least 1 sample of each group
--   Has 0 sample children or at least 2 sample children in at least 1 sample of each group (see paper for definition of sample children)
+-   Has 0 sample children (leaf) or at least 2 sample children in at least 1 sample of each group (see paper for definition of sample children)
--   Was quantified in at least 3 samples of each group
+-   Was quantified in at least 2 samples of each group

 Let's look at the output: